charkster/relay_usbtmc/README.md

 https://www.amazon.com/Channel-Optocoupler-Isolated-Control-Arduino/dp/B07XGZSYJV

 A simpler approach could be to just purchase a USB powered relay which has serial control of the relays.
 1, 2 and 4 channel boards are sold on Amazon.
 I have used these boards and they work just as well as the USBTMC version.
-The downside is that the operating system determine's the COM or TTY device name, and they can not be queried to check their presence or status.
+The downside is that the operating system determines the COM or TTY device name, and they can not be queried to check their presence or status.

 I have used this board from Amazon: https://www.amazon.com/NOYITO-2-Channel-Module-Control-Intelligent/dp/B081RM7PMY